-we naturally look for his authorities.
+The scholiast of the middle ages, over whose pages we have just been poring, mentioned in his conclusion that he had gleaned his facts and reasonings from the "teachings" of "ancient authors."
+Among the old Romans, and older Greeks, types of two classes of minds, we naturally look for his authorities.
 We may find them agreeing in their facts, and, perhaps, only apparently differing in their conclusions drawn from those facts.

 Although among every nation of men all classes of mind are met, yet in his natural bent the pure Roman was a practical man.
-The Romans, at no period, had a national oracle; 1 although caves whence issued mephitic gases, like those which excited the raving Pythoness at Delphi, abounded in volcanic Italy.
-Moreover, although a few minds of a certain cast were drawn to visit the old Grecian shrines, yet, in the advance of Roman intelligence, the Pythoness there ceased, first to chant in poesy, and then to give even in prose her responses.2 In the Roman writers, therefore, a practical view of the manifestation of the spiritual medium may be expected.
+The Romans, at no period, had a national oracle; although caves whence issued mephitic gases, like those which excited the raving Pythoness at Delphi, abounded in volcanic Italy.
+Moreover, although a few minds of a certain cast were drawn to visit the old Grecian shrines, vet, in the advance of Roman intelligence, the Pythoness there ceased, first to chant in poesy, and then to give even in prose her responses.2 In the Roman writers, therefore, a practical view of the manifestation of the spiritual medium may be expected.
 While in various modes, through the spiritual medium, men sought knowledge otherwise unattainable, the common mind regarded the witnessed mysteries as supernatural; the artful practiser on popular belief, half-deceived and half-deceiving, knew part to be deceptive, and part real and mysterious; and the philosophic mind of the poet, the orator, the physician, and the scholar, is seen ever condemning the artifice, yet respecting the facts, and seeking a law for them.

 The two prominent modes of seeking such knowledge were through dreams, and through persons under nervous excitement, or inspiration.
-By the philosophic, however, trust in such communications was regarded a thing of the past, a reliance of their revered Trojan and Latian ancestors; and for all the knowledge thus really communicated they found a philosophic explanation.2 They especially marked that the supposed inspired persons were females of nervous temperament; as the Pythoness of Delphi, the Sibyl who brought the famed books to Tarquin, and the Cumæan Sibyls.
-The various other methods by which superhuman knowledge was sought among the Romans have been thus classified.3 First, Sacrifices.
+By the philosophic, however, trust in such communications was regarded a thing of the past, a reliance of their revered Trojan and Letian ancestors: 1 and for all the knowledge thus really communicated they found a philosophic explanation."
+They especially marked that the supposed inspired persons were females of nervous temperament; as the Pythoness of Delphi, the Sibyl who brought the famed books to Tarquin, and the Cumsean Sibyls.
+The varions other methods by which superhuman knowledge was sought among the Romans have been thus classified.2 First, Sacrifices.
 In solemn pomp the bullock was brought to the altar and slain, and his entrails and liver were laid bare, when the solemn aruspice inspected their appearance, and from it divined the future.
 Second, Birds and other animals.
 The auspice watched how the raven, crow, owl and cock, sounded their shrill notes, how the eagle and vulture flew, how the sacred chickens picked up their food, and how various quadrupeds crossed his path; and thence augured.
 Third, Electrical phenomena.
 Early in the morn, or when a storm-cloud gathered, the augurs gazed and listened; and, if lightning flashed or thunder rolled on the left, good was promised.
 Fourth, The heavenly bodies.
 At dead of night, or at early twilight, the inquirer went to the astrologer's tower, usually a Chal-

-1 Eschenberg's Manual of Classical Literature, Part IV., § 226.
+Eschenberg's Manual of Classical Literature, Part IV., 6 226.

-2 Juvenal and Plutarch; see pp. 74, 76.
+Juvenal and Plutarch; see pp. 74 76.

-1 See Virgil, p.
+See Virgil, p.
 75.

-2 See Cicero, Let.
-Eighth, p.
+See Cicero, Let.
+Highth, p.
 87.

-3 See the invaluable "Roman Antiquities" of Alex.
+&lt;sup>3 See the invaluable "Roman Antiquities" of Alex.
 Adam, L.L.D., New York, 1830, pp. 252, 274; with his scholar-like references.
 Also, "Eschenberg," part IV., § 75.